 Yes.
-We will continue to live-stream and record our worship services as we have been doing since March.
-Due to logistical reasons once we are back in the sanctuary we will be moving away from the Zoom platform for worship.
+We will continue to live-stream and record our worship services as we have been doing.
 You will be able to watch worship on our website, and on YouTube and Facebook.
 No account is needed to watch worship on any of these platforms.

 Who should stay home from worship?

-If you or anyone in your household have any symptoms of any illness or have been sick in the last 14 days, please stay home.
-If you have been exposed to anyone with COVID-19 in the last 14 days, please do not attend.
-If you have traveled to any of the states requiring self-quarantine in the past 14 days, please stay home.
+If you or anyone in your household have any symptoms of any illness please stay home.
+If you have knowingly been exposed to anyone with COVID-19 in the last 10 days, please do not attend unless you have received a negative COVID-19 test after 5 days.

-The coronavirus spreads primarily through respiratory droplets traveling from one person to another.
-Wearing a mask is one of the most effective ways to protect yourself and others around you.
-Masks are required for everyone who attends worship, even when we are outdoors.
+The coronavirus spreads primarily through aerosolized respiratory droplets traveling from one person to another.
+Wearing a mask is the most effective way to protect yourself and others around you.
+While we no longer require everyone to wear a mask, they are still recommended.

 How can I give for the offering?

-Is there a chance we will have to cancel in-person worship and move all online again?
+Is there a chance we will have to return to requiring masks or even suspending in-person worship?

 Yes.
-The situation continues to be very fluid and many factors could cause us to move online again, even for a brief time.
+The situation continues to be very fluid and many factors could cause us to require masks or even move online again, even for a brief time.

-We will be continuing to monitor the situation in Stratford, Fairfield County, and the State of Connecticut, and if the situation warrants, we will move back to online-only worship.
-If the state moves back to Phase Two or One in its re-opening plan, or if the Southern New England Conference of the United Church of Christ makes the recommendation to suspend in-person worship again, we will go online-only again.
+We will be continuing to monitor the situation in Stratford, Fairfield County, and the State of Connecticut, and if the situation warrants, we will adjust accordingly.